ninewise/dissertation/on-the-side/chapter.md

-# Putting it all in action
+# Putting It All In Action
 \label{chapter:on-the-side}

 This chapter describes some of the related work that happened alongside